tirmisula/tirmisula.github.io/content/posts/markov-chain-monte-carlo.md

 {{< math.inline >}}
 <p>
-Next we can prove that detailed balance is sufficient uneccessary condition for stationary distribution:
+Next we can prove that detailed balance is sufficient but not necessary condition for stationary distribution:
 </p>
 {{</ math.inline >}}